 The Digital Marketing Award is presented to a graduate for outstanding achievement in the Digital Marketing program.
-Faculty select the recipient based on a cumulative grade point average of 3.7 or above, who have exhibited a professional attitude, leadership capabilities, creativity, industry experience and involvement.
+Faculty choose the recipient based on a cumulative grade point average of 3.5 or above, including the criteria of professionalism, leadership skills, creativity, and industry involvement.